mgsweet/JZOfferSolutions/README.md

 # Fight for offers!
-This repo is mainly used to record the effort I make for getting better offers.
+This repo is mainly used to record the effort I made for getting better offers.

 ## Coding everyday challenge!
 The repo contains my solutions and reviews of the algorithm tests I did every day.